fullstorydev/ios-shoppe-demo/README.md

 - Use the **Add to Cart** button to add products to your shopping cart.
 - Go to your _Shopping Cart_ by clicking on the cart icon on the top right corner.
 - Review your cart and then click the **Checkout** button.
 - Fill out the form on the _Checkout_ view and click **Purchase**.
 The app persists locally all the information from this view.
-Please do **not** use your real information
+Please do **not** use your real information.
 - When clicking **Purchase** your information is validated and a Toast message will be shown.
 The purchase is successful if all fields passed the validate and your subtotal is greater than 0.

 ## Using FullStory with the app